TheExiledTheory/PDF_merger/README.md

 I only allow for a maximum of 100 files to help ensure that the program does not hang searching through a large library.
 If needed, you can simply change that in the source.

+[Update] Since writing initially, I added the ability for it to convert powerpoint files to pdfs using a npm library called awesome-unoconv.
+By default, it will automatically remove all files used in merging.

 ## Setup